toshivc/O_C-Phazerville/README.md

 Welcome to Benisphere Suite
 ===

-## An active fork of the Hemisphere Suite.
+## A continuation of the Hemisphere Suite.

 Benisphere takes the suite in a new direction, adding new applets and some enhancements to existing ones, while also removing o_C style apps to make space for these changes.